To Tithe or Not to Tithe

 I'm glad I did not know sooner that Scripture does not support tithing as a requirement for the New Testament church.
 I might have left my church ahead of God's timing.
 I might have missed out on a lot of other teaching and ministry that was truly excellent.
 There are wonderful people whom I would not have had the opportunity to become friends with.
 My pastors were a great blessing to me in many ways, regardless of the things that I disagreed with.

-However much we need to honour our pastors and submit to their authority, we need to recognize where they exceed their authority.
+However much we need to honour our pastors for the sacrifices they make to serve the saints and cooperate with them when they are moving in the will of God, we need to recognize where they exceed their authority.
 They have no right to demand financial support from people or manipulate them with guilt trips.
 They are entitled to receive offerings and the Bible says those who teach well are worthy of double honour.
-Ministers who insist that tithing is mandatory, though, are preaching "another gospel".
+Ministers who insist that tithing is mandatory, though, are preaching "another gospel."
 Is such preaching deserving of double honour?

 The Bible isn't saying that it is mandatory for us to pay double wages to excellent teachers and pastors.
 That would be legalism.
 It is saying that if they are rewarded in this matter, nobody should gripe about it, as they are worthy of the extra consideration.

-One aspect of ruling well is not reverting to manipulation to get things done, and another is where the pastors humbly serve the people rather than lord over them.
+One aspect of serving the saints well is not reverting to manipulation to get things done, and another is where the pastors perform their service with humility.
 It isn't all about who is the most organized and has the most outreach programs happening, especially when a pastor is trying to build their own kingdom rather than God's.

 Some jealously guard their converts from being impressed with other ministries – not for their converts' safety, but so that only they can harness their converts' energies and gain their offerings.
 If the results of our ministry build God's Kingdom, then it should be rejoiced over, even if our converts join someone else's field of endeavour.
 If someone gives to another ministry that they learned about through our ministry, we should rejoice over that, too.
 It all builds the Kingdom of God.
 If God wants us to continue in our ministry, He will supply the means to keep it going.
 He is not limited in His resources.